 If it’s cold outside, I’m usually trying to do it in the garage…and the paint gets everywhere!

-For my recent Halloween pirate ship painting project (which I was doing in the garage), I bought one of these spray shelters*.
+I finally bought one of these spray shelters*.
 It is one of the best things ever!

 Then it folds right down like a tent, for easy storage.

 Note that it does not come with the bottom sheet, so you do need to put some plastic down on the floor to protect it.
 And of course, when spraying indoors, you definitely need a mask or a vent fan.